Report on company activities and property (ROCAP)

 The ROCAP can also benefit you by:

 reducing time spent on your administration.
-Testing shows the form facilitates directors completing it, thereby reducing time spent following up information they did not provide and reducing your time making requests under ASIC’s Liquidator Assistance Program.
+Testing shows the form facilitates directors completing it, thereby reducing time spent following up information they did not provide and reducing your time making requests under ASIC’s Request Assistance for External Administration.

 improve communications to creditors.